-Over the next five weeks, Danielle from Lick The Plates and I will be exploring the common stories we all tell ourselves in the kitchen, particularly the ones that aren’t serving us.
+Over the next five weeks, Danielle and I will be exploring the common stories we all tell ourselves in the kitchen, particularly the ones that aren’t serving us.

 Hopefully you’ll find something in each of these stories that you can relate to, and as we unpack them, begin to find more flow in the kitchen again!